mohammadamin46bd/Storymap_platform/README.md

 <img style = "margin-left: auto;margin-right: auto;display: block;" src="img/demo/tabs.jpeg" width="600"></img>

 There are four columns available in this table and they are tabs_id, tabs, tabs_order and appname.
 Every distinct appname means an application or a presentation with text, images and maps.
 Every distinct tabs means a tab in the Storymap platform.
 A digital platform presentation can have as many tabs as needed.
-For example, appname gp have 10 tabs.
+For example, appname gp has 10 tabs.
 Column tabs_order means order of the tabs in the Storymap platform.
 Tabs for gp application looks like below (red marked):

 <img style = "margin-left: auto;margin-right: auto;display: block;" src="img/demo/tabs_i.jpeg" width="900"></img>